brxcybr/PDF_Ctrl-F/README.md

 | Programming     | X            | X            |
 | Data Analysis   |              | X            |

+By default, the script will count how many times the term appears in each PDF file and sort them by highest frequency.
 In `Presence` mode, the script will place an `X` in the cell if the term is found in the corresponding PDF.
-In `Count` mode, the script will count how many times the term appears in each PDF file.

 ## License
 MIT License.